jimtyhurst/annotated_bibliography/remote-work-notes.md

 ### Primary sources
 Listed in reverse chronological order.

+* James M. Citrin, Darleen DeRosa.
+2021-05-21.
+Leading at a distance: Practical Lessons for Virtual Success.
+    * This book focuses on how leaders in large corporations should manage workers and company culture, given the increased number of remote workers.
+    * It is a rewrite of:
+        Richard Lepsinger, Darleen DeRosa.
+2010.
+[Virtual Team Success: A Practical Guide for Working and Leading From a Distance](https://multcolib.bibliocommons.com/v2/record/S152C803245).
+(See my notes below.)
+    * Ch 1.
+What we learned from the pandemic: Our research shows remote work is here to stay.
+    * Ch 2.
+No trust = No team: The formula for building cohesive relationships virtually.
+    * Ch 3.
+What does good look like?
+Profile of high-performing virtual teams.
+    * Ch 4.
+How to RAMP up your virtual team's performance: A blueprint for success.
+    * Ch 5.
+Out of sight, not out of mind: How to inspire and motivate from afar.
+    * Ch 6.
+"You're on mute": The ultimate guide for hosting virtual meetings.
+    * Ch 7.
+Hiring without a handshake: Discovering successful virtual leaders.
+    * Ch 8.
+Surviving day one: A toolkit for remote onboarding.
+    * Ch 9.
+Continuous improvement: High-impact coaching and accountability at a distance.
+    * Ch 10.
+The culture conundrum: Building and sustaining culture virtually.
 * Alexander W. Bartik, Zoe B. Cullen, Edward L. Glaeser, Michael Luca, Christopher T. Stanton.
 2020-06.
 [What Jobs are Being Done at Home During the Covid-19 Crisis?](https://www.nber.org/papers/w27422) Evidence from Firm-Level Surveys.
 NBER Working Paper No. 27422.
 [PDF](https://www.nber.org/papers/w27422.pdf).
     * "more than one-third of firms that had employees switch to remote work believe that remote work will remain more common at their company even after the COVID-19 crisis ends."
     * The [Dingel and Neiman (2020)](https://www.nber.org/papers/w26948) measure of suitability for remote work does a remarkably good job of predicting the industry level patterns of remote work.